Consent for Therapy and Other Participation Terms

 Therapy Assessments: Before your first session, your therapist will ask you to answer a set of questions that will help them get to know you and better tailor treatment to respond to your situation.
 Throughout therapy, your therapist will also assign other assessments to be completed before your sessions to inform treatment.

-Therapeutic Focus: LCA therapists do not make recommendations, write letters of recommendation or complete application forms related to items outside the scope of treatment (e.g. medical leave, medical disability, fitness to work, child custody, or emotional support animals).
+Therapeutic Focus: LCA therapists may decline to make recommendations, write letters of recommendation or complete application forms related to medical leave, medical disability, fitness to work, child custody, or emotional support animals if they believe it is outside the scope of their competency or licensure, or otherwise not clinically appropriate.

 Video Therapy: Please note that: